Phalcode/gamevault-docs/docs/server-docs/adding-games.md

 This is not a real-world example.
 :::

-If the game files are already compressed in a format that Crackpipe can understand, such as "Crawl.zip", you can skip the next step.
+If the game files are already compressed in a format that GameVault can understand, such as "Crawl.zip", you can skip the next step.
 However, if you want to maximize disk space and repack the files, you can do that.
 Datahoarders, for example, rely on every bit and byte on their disks and tend to repack everything to the maximum compression available.

 ## Step 2: Compression

-To make your game files compatible with Crackpipe, you need to compress them.
+To make your game files compatible with GameVault, you need to compress them.
 We recommend using [7Zip](https://www.7-zip.org/) for this.
 There are different approaches to this.

 ### Method 1: The Fast Way